ponycode/jquery-svg-line-draw/README.md

 	</div>
 	```

 	NOTE: It's easiest to align the SVG and Image if they have fixed widths.
 In this example both the SVG and Image are set to fill the .lineAnimation container.
+Notice that the SVG has `preserveAspectRatio="xMinYMin meet"` set which causes it to fill it's container.

 3. Call setup: